varnishcache/varnish-cache/doc/sphinx/users-guide/run_security.rst

-If you are the only person involved in running Varnish, or if all the people involved are trusted to the same degree, you can skip this chapter:  We have protected Varnish as well as we can from anything which can come in through HTTP socket.
+If you are the only person involved in running Varnish, or if all the people involved are trusted to the same degree, you can skip this chapter.
+We have protected Varnish as well as we can from anything which can come in through a HTTP socket.

 If parts of your web infrastructure are outsourced or otherwise partitioned along administrative lines, you need to think about